 It plays a critical role in medical decision-making and mitigates risk for the provider.
 Additionally, documentation ensures timely and accurate payments for medical services and the ability of medical providers to maintain continuous care for their patients.

 Medical record documentation is passed to every practitioner who needs it to help a patient.
-An inaccurate or incomplete record can make it impossible for a treatment plan tailored to a person’s needs.
+An inaccurate or incomplete record can make a treatment plan tailored to a person’s needs impossible.
 When the practitioner isn’t aware that anything in the records is amiss, they will decide on false information.

 What Else Is at Stake?